beacon-biosignals/StableHashTraits.jl/README.md

 defining the same method: in this case, the method which gets used depends on the order of `using` statements... yuck.

-To avoid this problem, it is possible to define a version of any method you specialize (e.g.
-`hash_method`, `transform` and/or `write`) with one additional argument.
+To avoid this problem, it is possible to define a version of any method you specialize ( `hash_method` or `write`) with one additional argument.
 This final argument can be anything you want, so long as it is a type you have defined.
 For example:

     using DataFrames